 Skiing Safety Rules

-It is the responsibility of each user to know and respect the Skier’s Rules which, among other behaviors, require:
+It is the responsibility of each ski or snowboard guest to know and respect the Skier’s Safety Rules which require:

 • Always use your helmet.

-• When overtaking on the slope, the skier ahead has the right of way.
+• When overtaking other skiers or snowboarders on the slope, the downhill skier or snowboarder has the right of way.

 • Enter the lift gates with your face uncovered.